atlesg/atlesg.github.io/_posts/blogs/2024-09-19-hello-world.md

 ---
 layout: post
 title: "Hello World"
-date: 2024-09-19
 categories: blog
 permalink: /:categories/:title.html
 ---

 Hello to everyone reading this blog!

-I'm excited to share that this blog post was created using Cursor and Jekyll.
-Through this process, I've had the opportunity to learn something new, which has been a great experience.
+I'm excited to share that this blog post was created using Jekyll with the help of Cursor.
+It took me one night to learn the basics of Jekyll.
+Most of the time was spent coding the home page layout.
+Thanks to Cursor, everything was straightforward even though I never used Jekyll before and my HTML / CSS skills are limited.

-Jekyll is a static site generator that makes it easy to create simple, blog-aware websites.
-It takes text written in your favorite markup language and uses layouts to create a static website.
-You can tweak the site's look and feel, URLs, the data displayed on the page, and more.

-Cursor, on the other hand, is an AI-powered code editor that helps developers write, edit, and understand code more efficiently.
-It's been an interesting tool to use in conjunction with Jekyll for creating this blog.

-Some key things I've learned in this process:

-1. How to set up a Jekyll site
-2. Writing content in Markdown
-3. Using YAML front matter to set page variables
-4. The basics of how Jekyll processes and generates static pages

-I'm looking forward to exploring more features and sharing my journey as I continue to learn and grow with these tools.
-Stay tuned for more posts!
+to be continued...